Boundary value problems for semilinear Schr\"odinger equations with singular potentials and measure data: Abstract

 \section{Abstract}

-We study boundary value problems with measure data in smooth bounded domains $\Gw$, for semilinear equations involving Hardy type potentials.
-Specifically we consider problems of the form $-L_Vu + f(u) = \tau$ in $\Gw$ and $\tr^*u=\nu$ on $\bdw$, where $L_V= \Gd+V$, $f\in C(\BBR)$ is monotone increasing with $f(0)=0$ and $\tr^*u$ denotes the normalized boundary trace of $u$ associated with $L_V$.
-The potential $V$ is typically a H\"older continuous function in $\Gw$ that explodes as $\dist(x,F)^{-2}$ for some $F\sbs \bdw$.
+We study boundary value problems with measure data in smooth bounded domains $\Gw$, for semilinear equations.
+Specifically we consider problems of the form $-L_Vu + f(u) = \tau$ in $\Gw$ and $\tr_V u=\nu$ on $\bdw$, where $L_V= \Gd+V$, $f\in C(\BBR)$ is monotone increasing with $f(0)=0$ and $\tr_V u$ denotes the measure boundary trace of $u$ associated with $L_V$.
+The potential $V$ is typically a H\"older continuous function in $\Gw$ that blows up at a set $F\sbs \bdw$ as $\dist(x,F)^{-2}$.
 In general the above \bvp may not have a solution.
-We are interested in questions related to the concept of 'reduced measures', introduced in \cite{BMP} for $V=0$.
-For positive measures, the reduced measures $\tau^*, \nu^*$ are the largest measures dominated by $\tau$ and $\nu$ respectively \sth the \bvp with data $(\tau^*,\nu^*)$ has a solution.
-Our results extend results of \cite{BMP} and \cite{BP}, including a relaxation of the conditions on $f$.
+We are interested in questions related to the concept of `reduced measures', introduced in \cite{BMP} for $V=0$.
+Our results extend results of \cite{BMP} and \cite{BP} and apply to a larger class of nonlinear terms $f$.
 In the case of signed measures, some of the present results are new even for $V=0$.

 3mm

 Keywords: reduced measures, boundary trace, harmonic measures, Kato's inequality.

 2mm